ramchar350/myhttpd/README.md

 # myhttpd
-Created an http server modeled after the bash command httpd for my Systems class.
+Created an http server modeled after the Apache HTTP Daemon.
 Written in C, C++.